fatemehsrz/ML_Concepts/README.md

 Xavier initialization is more effective for models with sigmoid activation functions.
 [More here](https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/)

+He Initialization is particularly suited for networks with ReLU activation functions.
+ReLU tends to zero out negative inputs, which can lead to a loss of variance in the network.
+To address this, He Initialization sets the variance of the weights to be twice as large as Glorot Initialization using the following formulas:

+$$
+\begin{aligned}
+ \sigma= \sqrt{ \frac{2}{fan_{in}} }
+\end{aligned}
+$$

+Xavier initialization is more effective for models with ReLU activation functions.
+[More here](https://arxiv.org/pdf/1502.01852)

 ## L1 vs L2 Regularization

  - soon  ...